Shawn Michael Ferguson PhD

 Assistant Professor of Cell Biology

 The goal of research in my lab is to understand how the status of lysosomes is sensed and how lysosomal function is regulated to meet cellular demands.
 The basic building blocks (amino acids, sugars, lipids and nucleotides) released by degradation of lysosomal substrates represent important sources of energy during starvation and of material for new macromolecule synthesis to support cell growth and/or remodeling.
 Conversely, lysosomes are critical for the turnover and clearance from cells of damaged organelles and protein aggregates.
-The importance of maintaining optimal lysosomal function is illustrated by contributions of lysosome dysfunction to human neurodegenerative diseases including Alzheimer’s disease, Parkinson’s disease and lysosomal storage disorders such as Batten’s disease.
+The importance of maintaining optimal lysosomal function is illustrated by contributions of lysosome dysfunction to human neurodegenerative diseases including Alzheimer’s disease, Frontotemporal Dementia, Parkinson’s disease and lysosomal storage disorders such as Batten’s disease.
 Furthermore, the role played by lysosomes in sensing cellular energy and nutrient levels and transducing this information into signals controlling growth represents a potential therapeutic target in cancer.
 With this growing appreciation of the roles played by lysosomes in health and disease, we ultimately seek to address the following fundamental questions:

 (A) How do cells sense and regulate the status of their lysosomes?